An efficient asymptotic preserving Monte Carlo method for frequency-dependent radiative transfer equations: Numerical Results

 and a specific heat capacity of

 for the white regions.
 The blue regions are filled with material that follows the frequency-dependent opacity relation

 with a specific heat capacity of

 The initial temperature is in equilibrium, given by $T_{r,0} = T_{m,0} = 10^{-3} \,\text{keV} $.
 A reflective boundary condition is imposed on the lower boundary.
 The left boundary is maintained with an angularly isotropic specific intensity corresponding to a $ 0.3 \,\text{keV} $ black body source.
 The upper and right boundaries are fixed at a specific intensity described by a Planckian distribution with temperature $ 10^{-3} \,\text{keV} $.
 The time step is set to $\Delta t = 0.0025 \, \text{ns}$ ($ \text{CFL} \approx 12 $).
 A total of 6, 000, 000 particles is employed per time step.
+In particular, we use the arithmetic average to evaluate $\sigma_{ij}$ at the material interface, instead of using the harmonic average given in \eqref{eq_eva_sigma}.

 In \autoref{eq_holo}, we present the radiation and material temperatures at time $t = 10.0 \, \text{ns}$ obtained from the IMC and EMC solutions.
-We can see that the central block is heated non-uniformly and there is less radiation behind the block with respect to the source.
+We observe that the central block is heated non-uniformly, and the EMC solution is free from ray effects.
 The comparisons of material temperature along the diagnostic lines $y = 0.45 \, \text{cm} $ and $y = 0.65 \, \text{cm} $ are shown in \autoref{eq_holo_cut}, where the IMC and EMC results are generally consistent with each other.
-As shown in \autoref{tabel_Pb4}, it takes the IMC method 96332 seconds to reach $t = 10.0 \, \text{ns}$, whereas the EMC method takes only 17687 seconds, making it about five times faster for this example.
+As reported in \autoref{tabel_Pb4}, although the EMC solution is noisier, it requires only 17,687 seconds of CPU time to reach $t = 10.0 , \text{ns}$, whereas IMC takes 96,332 seconds, making EMC about five times faster in this case.